djeada/E-Goat/README.md

 Additionally, the system incorporates error handling to manage issues such as failed connections.
 The design of the system prioritizes modularity, ensuring a clear delineation of roles among the classes.

-## External Communication

-Communicating with devices outside your Local Area Network (LAN) can be restricted due to residential network ISP limitations.
-To effectively use IPv4, your router must have an IPv4 WAN address.
-If it's not available, it might be because your ISP is implementing NAT, which prevents you from forwarding a port and using IPv4.
-For IPv6, you should use the Global IPv6 address assigned to your server, not the WAN address.

 ## References

 - [Open Computer Science Fundamentals](https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/)